 - Annotation tools designed for satellite and aerial imagery

-- API for integrating detections into other workflows
+- API for plugging detections into other workflows

-- Good for teams new to ML in geospatial contexts
+- Low barrier to entry for teams new to geospatial ML

 Considerations:

-- Focused specifically on object detection, not a full GIS
+- Focused on object detection only; not a full GIS

-- Training quality depends heavily on labeled data quality
+- Detection quality depends heavily on your labeled training data

 - Limited to supervised ML (classification/detection)